Josh Joplin Group

 The Future That Was received critical acclaim but it sold poorly and Artemis released dropped the band from their contract.
 Artemis released two singles from the album, "I Am Not the Only Cowboy" and "Wonder Wheel," but neither one took off.
 In the fall of 2003, the band announced that it was breaking up and would play its final two shows in Atlanta in December of that year.

+In 2023 Josh Joplin Group reunited to release the album Figure Drawing on Joplin's own label, NarrowMoat.

+The band released the album GpYr on April 4, 2025 on the label Missing Piece Records.